jordan-mace/Quizzy/README.md

 A simple, secure quiz app.
 Built with React and Vanilla Extract.

+## Features
+- Create quizzes
+  - Stored in localStorage, they never leave your device!
+- Share quizzes
+  - Quiz data is shared as part of the URL

 ## Getting started

 `pnpm` is used as the package manager in this project, so you may need to adjust commands as needed.